-AmeriCorps is a national service program.
-LAYC's AmeriCorps program recruits, trains, and places Corps members within DCPS elementary and middle schools.
+The LAYC AmeriCorps program is an employment opportunity to work as part of the national community service movement. .
+LAYC's AmeriCorps program hires, trains, and places Corps members within DCPS middle and high schools.

 LAYC's AmeriCorps program also strives to increase parental involvement in their children’s education.
-The program hosts numerous events to foster relationships between LAYC staff, youth, and parents including parent orientations, field trips, and parent focus groups.
+The program hosts numerous events to foster relationships between LAYC staff, youth, and parents including parent orientations, field trips, and school special events.

 Three Ways to Serve

-01Education Team:The AmeriCorps In-School program provides academic support to elementary and middle school students performing below grade level.
+01Education Team:The AmeriCorps In-School program provides academic support to middle school students performing below grade level.
 The After-School program provides homework assistance, tutoring, mentoring, recreation, and other academic enrichment opportunities.
-In addition, Corps members perform community service projects throughout the year and run educational and recreational camps during spring break and summer.

 02Health Team: Members provide in-school health education classes for 5th-8th graders based on the nationally-vetted “Sex Can Wait” curriculum, and after-school programming focusing on physical fitness, nutrition, and life skills.